n33kos/dnd-ai-tools/README.md

 - You can also use the dropdown to select a character to have a message generated for them by OpenAI.

 ## TODO
 This is still a work in progress and I haven't decided how it will be best utilized.
-After some testing, I may change directions completely and use this as an interface for having single-player DND adventures.
+After some testing, I may end up converting this into an interface for having single-player DND adventures.
 Regardless, here are some features I've considered:
 - Add ability to edit campaigns, actors, locations, and conversations
 - Add ability to delete campaigns, actors, locations, and conversations
 - Add ability to add images to campaigns, actors, locations, and conversations (maybe)